tilezen/vector-datasource/README.md

 [Tangram](https://dev.mapzen.com/projects/tangram) is a WebGL mapping engine designed for real-time rendering of 2D and 3D maps from vector tiles.
 More details are available on the [Tangram home  page](https://dev.mapzen.com/projects/tangram) as well as [the Tangram Github wiki}(https://github.com/tangrams/tangram/wiki).

 ## d3
 D3 is a JavaScript visualization library that you can use to render to SVG format in your browser.
-[Mike Bostock](http://bl.ocks.org/mbostock) [=adapated d3.geo.til [to show OpenStreetMap vector tiles](http://bl.ocks.org/mbostock/5593150).
+[Mike Bostock](http://bl.ocks.org/mbostock) adapated d3.geo.til [to show OpenStreetMap vector tiles](http://bl.ocks.org/mbostock/5593150).
 To use D3 with Mapzen vector tiles, use either GeoJSON or TopoJSON format, which have similar syntax, or the Mapbox Vector Tiles format.
 The layer styling can be inline or referenced from a CSS file.

 With D3, specifying the URL to the Mapzen vector tile service takes the form of d3.json("https://vector.mapzen.com/osm/{layers}/{zoom}/{x}/{y}.{format}", function(error, json)